 Spina Bifida occurs when a baby’s spine doesn’t form normally.
 The most common issue with Spina Bifida is the partial or complete paralysis of the legs and feet.
-This is the most common reason why children with Spina Bifida need orthotics or ankle foot orthoses (AFOs) to be fitted in their shoes.
+This is the most common reason why children with Spina Bifida need orthotics or ankle foot orthoses (AFOs) to be fitted inside their shoes.
 Some children might also need to wear specially designed shoes, and I am here to show you a selection of the best shoes for kids with Spina Bifida.

 No two children with Spina Bifida are exactly alike, since some children might have issues that are more severe than others.
-Some children with Spina Bifida can walk without any aids or assistance, while some other might need foot or leg braces, crutches or wheelchairs.
+Some children with Spina Bifida can walk without any aids or assistance, while some others might need foot or leg braces, crutches, or wheelchairs.

-The correct type of shoes and braces will support your kids weak muscles and keep the feet and legs in proper position for standing and walking.
+The correct type of shoes and braces help support the child’s weak muscles and keep the feet and legs in the proper position for standing and walking.
 The shoes and the orthotics work together in improving your child’s posture and realigning your kids’ feet and legs.
 The goal is to increase your child’s function and independence.

 Let me show you what a difference the correct pair of shoes can make in improving your child’s overall posture, which starts from their feet.

-There are certain orthotics and AFOs that are specifically designed to treat foot and leg disorders in children.
+Certain orthotics and AFOs are specifically designed to treat foot and leg disorders in children.
 They also help treat other foot and leg conditions such as low muscle tone, knock knees, or rolled ankles.
-Most children with Spina Bifida end up wearing an AFO, which is one of the most effective orthotics, but the downside is that there are only specific shoe styles that will be able to accommodate the AFO.
+Most children with Spina Bifida end up wearing an AFO, which is one of the most effective orthotics, but the downside is that there is a very small selection of shoes capable of accommodating an AFO.

-There are different types of orthotics that are available to provide proper body alignment, help your child with balance, and decrease effort during walking.
-Which type of orthotic your child will need depends on what foot and leg conditions your child might have.
+There are different types of orthotics available to provide proper body alignment, help your child with balance, and decrease effort during walking.
+Which type of orthotic your child needs depends on what foot and leg conditions your child might have.

-Finding a pair of shoes to accommodate your child’s orthotics can be an extremely frustrating and time-consuming experience, specially if you don’t know what shoe styles to look for.
-I have been contacted by several parents who returned to their homes practically in tears a few times and felt defeated because they couldn’t find any pair of shoes that would fit over their child’s AFOs.
+Finding a pair of shoes to accommodate your child’s orthotics can be an extremely frustrating and time-consuming experience, especially if you don’t know what shoes to look for.
+I have been contacted by several parents who returned to their homes practically in tears a few times and felt defeated because they couldn’t find a single pair of shoes to fit over their child’s AFOs.

-Before I provide you with a selection of the best shoes for kids with Spina Bifida, let me first show you what features these shoe styles will provide.
+Before I provide you with a selection of the best shoes for kids with Spina Bifida, let me first show you what features the shoes I recommend provide.

 Shoes for Spina Bifida – The 5 Most Important Features!

-✅ Extra Depth: Since most children with Spina Bifida need to wear orthotics inside their shoes, shoes with extra depth will prevent giving your children the impression that their feet are coming out of the shoes when they walk, as well as prevent you from having to shove your child’s foot in the shoes every time you have to put them on.
-Shoes with extra depth will also prevent the top part of your kids’ feet from rubbing against the top part of the shoes.
+1️⃣ Extra Depth: Since most children with Spina Bifida need to wear orthotics inside their shoes, shoes with extra depth prevent children from getting the impression that their feet are coming out of the shoes when they walk.
+Shoes with extra depth also help prevent the top part of your kids’ feet from rubbing against the top part of the shoes.

-✅ Round Toe-Box: This feature is important since it will prevent your child’s toes from overlapping one another or rubbing against the side of the shoes.
-Shoes that come with a round toe-box will also prevent your child’s orthotics from making a hole in the front of your kids’ shoes.
+2️⃣ Rounder Toe-Boxes: This feature helps prevent your child’s toes from overlapping one another or rubbing against the side of the shoes.
+Shoes that come with rounder toe-boxes help prevent your child’s orthotics from poking a hole in the front of your kids’ shoes.

-✅ Wider Opening: This feature will prevent you from having to shove your child’s foot in the shoes every time you have to put your kids’ shoes on.
+3️⃣ Oversized Openings: This feature helps prevent you from having to shove your child’s foot in the shoes every time you have to put your kids’ shoes on.

-✅ Substantial Sole: This feature will hold the orthotic in place and also attenuate the impact that your kids’ feet and legs take every time they come in contact with the ground.
+4️⃣ Substantial Outsoles: This feature holds the orthotic in place and also attenuates the impact that your kids’ feet and legs take every time they come in contact with the ground.

-✅ Firm Heel Counter: This is the part of the shoe that provides ankle support.
+5️⃣ Firm Heel Counters: This part of the shoe provides ankle support.
 The heel counter of your kids’ shoes must be firm for the orthotic or AFO to work in your kids’ shoes.
-Here is where the heel counter of the shoe is located:
+Below is where the heel counter of the shoe is located:

-Here you can find a selection of the best shoes for kids with Spina Bifida.
-Please refresh your browser if you can’t see the recommendations.
+Below you can find a selection of the best shoes for kids with Spina Bifida.

-Children with Spina Bifida are at greater risk of being overweight due to the fact that they are less mobile than someone with normal leg function.
+Children with Spina Bifida are at greater risk of being overweight because they are less mobile than someone with normal leg function.
 All parents want their children to be able to run, explore, play, and have adventures.

 I want to remind parents that walking is only one method for their kids of getting around.
 The most important factor is that your child becomes as independent as possible, no matter what method of mobility is used.